Fluctuations and correlations of baryonic chiral partners: Parity doublet model

 The hadronic parity doublet model for the chiral symmetry restoration~\cite{Detar:1988kn, Jido:2001nt, Jido:1999hd} is composed of the baryonic parity doublet and mesons as in the Walecka model~\cite{Walecka:1974qa}.
 The spontaneous chiral symmetry breaking yields the mass splitting between the two fermionic parity partners.
 In this work, we consider a system with $N_f = 2$; hence, relevant for this study are the positive-parity nucleons and their negative-parity partners.
 The fermionic degrees of freedom are coupled to the chiral fields ($\sigma$, $\boldsymbol\pi$) and the isosinglet vector field ($\omega_\mu$).

 To investigate the properties of strongly interacting matter, we adopt a mean-field approximation.
 Rotational invariance requires that the spatial component of the $\omega_\mu$ field vanishes, namely, $\langle \boldsymbol \omega \rangle = 0$\footnote{Since $\omega_0$ is the only non-zero component in the mean-field approximation, we simply denote it by $\omega_0 \equiv \omega$.}.
 Parity conservation on the other hand dictates $\langle\boldsymbol\pi\rangle=0$.
-The mean-field thermodynamic potential of the parity doublet model reads~\cite{Marczenko:2023ohi}\footnote{Assuming isospin symmetric system.}
+The mean-field thermodynamic potential of the parity doublet model reads~\cite{Marczenko:2023ohi}\footnote{Assuming isospin symmetric system.}\footnote{We present the details of the Lagrange formulation of the model in Appendix~\ref{sec:PDM_appendix}.}

 with

 where $\gamma_\pm = 2\times 2$ denotes the spin-isospin degeneracy factor for both parity partners, and $f_\pm$ $(\bar f_\pm)$ is the particle (antiparticle) Fermi-Dirac distribution function,

 where $T$ is the temperature, the dispersion relation $E_\pm = \sqrt{\boldsymbol p^2 + m_\pm^2}$, and the effective baryon chemical potential $\mu_N = \mu_B - g_\omega \omega$.
 The mean-field potentials read